rubyonjets/jets/README.md

 ## Under the hood

 Lambda does not yet support ruby.
-So Jets uses a node shim and a bundled version of ruby to add support.
+So Jets uses a node shim and a bundled version of Ruby to add support.

-Jets deploys the Lambda and API Gateway resources as a CloudFormation stack.

 ## Contributing